 Hybrid vehicles have a high voltage battery and a standard 12-volt battery.
-If an airbag inflates or the vehicle has been in a crash, the sensing system may shut down the high voltage system.
-When this occurs, the high voltage battery is disconnected and the vehicle will not start.
+If an airbag inflates or the vehicle has been in a crash, the vehicle's sensing system may shut down the high voltage system.
+When this occurs, the high voltage battery is disconnected and the vehicle is not charging the 12-volt battery or the electrical system.
+The vehicle may start but it shuts down once the 12-volt battery is depleted.
+The airbag readiness light and/or the 12-volt battery warning light are displayed.
 Before the vehicle can be operated again, it must be serviced at your dealer.